SolaceLabs/pubsubplus-cf-dev/README.md

 The pivotal file is a zip file.
 We need to peel this onion to get the parts we need.

-Use extract_tile.sh to extract the relevant contents we need.
+Use extract_tile.sh in the cf-solace-messaging-deployment repo to extract and then upload the relevant contents we need.

 ~~~~
-cd workspace
+cd cf-solace-messaging-deployment/dev
 extract_tile.sh -t solace-messaging-1.2.0.pivotal
+solace_upload_releases.sh
 ~~~~

 You will find the relevant contents extracted to ~/workspace/releases